pramitij/pramitij/README.md

 ### 👩🏽‍💻 Software Engineer | 💻 Full-Stack Developer | 🤖 Machine Learning Enthusiast

 I'm a Software Engineer with experience across backend and full-stack development, with an eye for integrating Machine Learning and robust Cloud Infrastructure to build solutions that drive efficiency, scalability, and stability.
-From optimizing API performance at Amazon Robotics to pioneering data operations at Accenture, I've embraced the challenge of driving efficiency in every line of code.
+From optimizing robotic performance at Amazon Robotics to pioneering data operations at Accenture, I've embraced the challenge of driving efficiency in every line of code.

 As a grad student at Northeastern University, I've been learning and experimenting with a bunch of fun technologies, check out some of my recent Projects exploring Practical applications of GenAI using the transformative power of LLMs.